RodrigoNovelli/holbertonschool-shell/basics/README.md

 Readme nuevo
 0-current_working_directory is for pwd
-1-listit to list all the content in the cd 2-bring_me_home cd command
+1-listit to list all the content in the cd ls 2-bring_me_home cd command cd
-3-listfiles Complete list of files
+3-listfiles Complete list of files ls -l 4-listmorefiles List with . files ls -a